 In 1989, California Rep. Peter Stark sponsored an initial bill titled “Ethics in Patient Referrals Act.”
 The act covered Stark I and Stark II.
 Hence, when the bill passed into law, the law was titled “Stark Law.”

 Originally, Stark I intended to abolish any physicians’ financial scheme in sending patients for unnecessary testings.
-Congress has perceived that physicians were taking advantage of the overall healthcare costs by ordering additional, often medically unnecessary laboratory tests, where they unjustly enriched themselves.
+Congress has then seen that physicians were taking advantage of the overall healthcare costs by ordering additional, often medically unnecessary laboratory tests, where they unjustly enriched themselves.

-In enacting Stark II, Congress emphasized more on a physician’s financial relationships, both direct and indirect ownership, investment interests, and compensation arrangements.
+As for Stark II, it expanded the law and was then created as part of the Omnibus Reconciliation Act of 1993.
+With that, Stark II puts more emphasis on a physician’s financial relationships, both direct and indirect ownership, investment interests, and compensation arrangements.

-Today, laws codified under Sec.
+You can read more about it under Sec.
 1877 of the Social Security Act and Title 42, Sec.
-1395nn of the U.S. Code – Limitation on certain physician referrals are about Stark Law.
+1395nn of the U.S. Code

 What is the purpose of Stark Law?